socketio/socket.io-website/source/get-started/private-messaging-part-2.md

 }
 ```

-You should now be able to refresh your tab without loosing your session:
+You should now be able to refresh your tab without losing your session:

 <img src="/images/private-messaging-part-2-persistent-session.gif" alt="Persistent sessions" />